 Endometriosis does tend to run in families, but the exact hereditary pattern and the specific genes that could be responsible for the condition are not known.
 It is believed that a hereditary predisposition could make you more prone to endometriosis and that certain factors—being underweight and having a history of abdominal surgery—may increase the risk.

 Endometriosis can interfere with fertility, and the condition increases the risk of miscarriage and pregnancy complications.
 However, you can get pregnant and have a healthy pregnancy when you have endometriosis.
 Lifestyle strategies like a healthy diet are important.
 And often, hormonal treatment, intrauterine insemination, or in vitro fertilization are used to facilitate pregnancy.

 Endometriosis does not cause visible changes in a woman’s appearance, and it doesn’t cause a change in the appearance of menstrual bleeding.
-However, the endometrial tissue often appears as cystic lesions when viewed with diagnostic medical imaging tests.
+However, when viewed with diagnostic medical imaging tests, the endometrial-like tissue often appears as cystic lesions.
 And, when viewed directly during surgery, endometriosis has a characteristic appearance of bluish, black, reddish, or white lesions that look “burned.”